 If you are a teacher, or preparing to become a teacher, and seeking the ESOL Endorsement, here is an opportunity for you to take the courses that lead to the ESOL Endorsement, and at the same time receive a *Stand-Alone ESOL Endorsement, a Graduate Certificate in ESOL and/or credit toward a Master's Degree.
-The Dept. of Secondary Education’s Foreign Language Education Program at the University of South Florida offers these five ESOL courses totally online on a rotating basis during the academic year.
+The Department of Teaching and Learning's Foreign Language Education Program at the University of South Florida offers these five ESOL courses totally online on a rotating basis during the academic year.

 *In order to apply for the Stand-Alone ESOL Endorsement through USF, applicants must hold an earned bachelor's degree from a regionally accredited institution with a 3.0 minimum GPA or evaluated equivalent, and teacher certification.

 Students will apply for non-degree seeking admission through the graduate school.
-In addition, to the application forms students will submit to the Coordinator of the ESOL Endorsement Program, in the Department of Secondary Education:
+In addition to the application forms, students will submit to the Coordinator of the ESOL Endorsement Program, in the Department of Teaching and Learning:

 - A resume

 - A 250-word letter of interest stating your objectives in pursuing this course of study